 The first draft of everything is shit.
 (Ernest Hemingway)

 One more rule by Hemingway clearly echoes the previous tip.
 Always take the draft as just a draft.
 Any piece of writing needs revision, not only in the aspect of minor errors or technical alterations but also in reviewing the text thoughtfully after the first wave of inspiration has washed away and common sense comes into play.
-The review allows enhancing the initial idea with analysis, enables to feel the integrity and unity of general performance, estimate the appropriateness of stylistic elements and hierarchy of the elements, etc.
+The review allows for enhancing the initial idea with analysis, enables one to feel the integrity and unity of general performance, estimate the appropriateness of stylistic elements and hierarchy of the elements, etc.

 The main rule of writing is that if you do it with enough assurance and confidence, you’re allowed to do whatever you like… So write your story as it needs to be written.
 Write it honestly, and tell it as best you can.
 I’m not sure that there are any other rules.
 Not ones that matter.
 (Neil Gaiman)

 It’s quite easy to imagine this state of things for fiction writers, who mostly choose the theme and genre by themselves, but there will be many people saying that it’s impossible for copywriters: they write what they are told to write.
 Still, in this sphere, the impact of sincerity and creative passion hasn’t been canceled.
-Certainly, a great professional master will create copy for sometimes highly diverse themes: the trick is that in most cases this amazing proficiency level will be supported with the writer’s natural diversity and curiosity as well as broad outlook.
-People, knowing a lot, with lively and constantly learning minds, are able to get sincerely inspired by various issues and tasks.
-The best bloggers and copywriters are the ones who write on topics they really believe in and have something to share about – in this case, they have that great courage to write honestly and feel what the readers need to get from them.
+Certainly, a great professional master will create copy for sometimes highly diverse themes: the trick is that, in most cases, this amazing proficiency level will be supported by the writer’s natural diversity and curiosity as well as broad outlook.
+People knowing a lot, with lively and constantly learning minds, are able to get sincerely inspired by various issues and tasks.
+The best bloggers and copywriters are the ones who write on topics they really believe in and have something to share – in this case, they have the great courage to write honestly and feel what the readers need to get from them.
 Finding your themes and strengthening in them has a huge benefit of getting tasks and being paid for writing on topics you really feel yours.

 Always carry a note-book.
 And I mean always.
 The short-term memory only retains information for three minutes; unless it is committed to paper you can lose an idea for ever.
 (Will Self)